• baked figs with cheese, honey and herbs in a ramekin surrounded by crackers

 Autumn Harvest Salad with Cheddar, Grapes, Pear, and Maple Crunch Topping

 Autumn arrives with an abundance of cool-weather greens and a new crop of fruit, both of which are made better with the toasty edge this maple crunch topping lends to a seasonal salad.
-The ingredients are fit for a cheese plate, so opt for the best aged cheddar you can find.
+The ingredients in this fall salad recipe are fit for a cheese plate, so opt for the best aged cheddar you can find.
 Bosc pears add their bronze color and characteristic juiciness to the mix, and a dressing with reduced apple cider contributes more classic fall fruit goodness.
 When making the maple crunch topping, feel free to use your preferred nuts and/or seeds or make use of what you already have on hand in the pantry.
-A combination of pecans, walnuts, pumpkin seeds,…
+A combination…

 • Caesar dressing